The Lion King

 0/5

-There are no depictions of alcohol, drugs, or smoking in the film.
-The focus is on the natural world and the characters' lives.
+There is no depiction or mention of alcohol, drugs, or smoking in the film.

 Frightening Scenes